FreeFileSync Open Source File Synchronization

 Expert Settings

-FreeFileSync has a number of special-purpose settings that can only be accessed by manually opening the global configuration file GlobalSettings.xml.
+FreeFileSync includes several special settings that can only be accessed by manually opening the global configuration file GlobalSettings.xml.
 Note that this file is read once when FreeFileSync starts and saved again on exit.
-Therefore, you should apply manual changes only while FreeFileSync is not running.
-For the portable FreeFileSync variant the file is found in the installation folder, for local installations go to:
+Therefore, you should only apply manual changes when FreeFileSync is not running.
+For the portable FreeFileSync variant, the file is located in the installation folder.
+For local installations, go to:

 Windows: %AppData%\FreeFileSync